-Nacho's are popular served as game day snacks especially with the Super Bowl, nacho themed bars at parties and buffets, family snack for movie nights, and as a side dish with other Mexican tasty meals.
+Nacho's are popular served as game day snacks especially during the Super Bowl, at nacho themed bars at parties and buffets, family snacks for movie nights, and as a side dish with other tasty Mexican dishes.

 In memory of Ignacio Agnaya's and his delicious invention, the 21st October is now celebrated as the annual International Day of the Nacho.

 Nacho's are so loved that they actually claim many more days such as the US National Nacho Day (6th November) and the International Nacho festival (October 13-15th).

 So we have plenty of excuses during the winter months to enjoy delicious nachos and loaded potato wedges.

 It's easy to prepare these loaded potato wedges but there are also a few shortcuts that can be taken, such as choosing shop bought vegan guacamole and salsa.